mspencedm/Software-Dev-DnD/Locations/AurorasHeart.md

 ### Leadership

-Have everyone at the Arcane Academy be the werewolves.
-It's a random twist.
-They are studying a way to cure themselves and mitigate the effects.
-No one in town knows because they continuously brainwash them every couple of days or so.

-Leadership of the Arcane Academy

-The leaders were all friends
+The leaders are all friends from childhood.
+But the headmaster has a secret and her friends all know about it.
+They founded the University years ago to dedicate towards the research of curing lycanthropy from people who are born with it.

 #### Backstory

-Back in the day when they just graduated from the arcane academy, these 6 friends were hanging out late at night at a bonfire party.
-They got flat out drunk and when they woke up the next morning they all found bites on their neck.
-Being masters of the arcane arts, they covered it up.
-But by the night they realized the damage was permanent.
-Knowing they couldn't travel far, they all got jobs at the Arcane Academy and rose in the ranks quickly because of their intelligence and reputation.
-Unknown to the institute, they spend all their free time and extra resoruces finding the cure to werewolves.

-To cover therir tracks, they brainwash the town.
-They will be the only people who know anything about werewolves.

-Books in the library in Aurora's heart will not have any information about werewolves in it.
+When Maldro was in her early 20's she fell in love with a man named Tagrin Eldron.
+However, Tagrin wasn't normal, he was a werewolf.
+But he was embarassed at this information so he hid it from his wife.
+And all was well.
+Until he went away on some travels.
+When he returned, he came back to surprisng news, Maldro, his wife, had bore a child, a baby girl.

+Her name is Hasro.
+Hasro Eldron.
+And he knew he couldn't hide his secret any longer.
+He told his wife and, in her rage, she removed him from her life, telling him to leave her.
+Out of respect, he listened.
+But he didn't go far, because he knew that there could be trouble brewing and his child, Hasro, would have to learn to control her powers.

+### Leaders

-Headmaster Alistair Eldron
+Headmaster Maldro Eldron
-   - A venerable wizard of unparalleled knowledge and wisdom, Headmaster Alistair Eldron serves as the esteemed leader of the Arcane Academy.
-With decades of experience in magical scholarship and teaching, he is widely respected for his expertise and dedication to the pursuit of arcane knowledge.
-As headmaster, he oversees all aspects of the academy's operations, guiding its academic programs, research initiatives, and institutional policies with a steady hand and a keen intellect.
+   - A venerable wizard of unparalleled knowledge and wisdom, Headmaster Maldro Eldron serves as the esteemed leader of the Arcane Academy.
+With decades of experience in magical scholarship and teaching, she is widely respected for her expertise and dedication to the pursuit of arcane knowledge.
+As headmaster, she oversees all aspects of the academy's operations, guiding its academic programs, research initiatives, and institutional policies with a steady hand and a keen intellect.

 Board of Governors